 The full botanical name of this plant is Echinacea Secret Lust.

 The sexy moniker following the italicized genus name is the cultivar name.
 The common name used for the genus is "coneflower," so you may also see the plant referred to as Secret Lust coneflower.
 The plants are herbaceous perennials.

 Echinacea is a scientific term based on a Greek word (echinos) that means "hedgehog."
 It comes from the bristly cones left behind by this genus, better known through the classic coneflower, E. purpurea.
 The botanical name for globe thistle (Echinops) shares this prickly origin.

 Coneflowers belong to the rich and diverse family known botanically as Asteraceae or Compositae.
-As if to accentuate the diversity of this plant group, I have seen four common names given to it:
+As if to emphasize the diversity of this plant group, four different common names have been given to it: